localhots/blip/README.md

 ### [phuslog](https://github.com/phuslu/log)

 Phuslog appears to be the absolute fastest logger available.
-It employs a lot of complex low-level code to achieve its performance, reflecting the significant effort behind it.
+It employs a lot of complex low-level code to achieve its performance, demonstrating the significant effort that went into it.

 One reason for its speed is its highly optimized time serialization.
 Unfortunately, it accomplishes this by linking to unexported functions from the